Kemah, Texas: History

 After the 1900 Galveston hurricane, when the majority of the towns around Galveston Bay were destroyed, the Kipp and Bradford families were forced to evacuate, but later moved back to Evergreen in 1901.
 They rebuilt and restored the town, making two-story homes with porches for themselves on 10th street.
 In order for there to be a post office in the town, the name had to be changed because there was already a town called Evergreen.
 The name "Kemah" was chosen with the Karankawa Indian word meaning "wind in my face".
 In 1907, John H. Kipp Sr. established a post office in the newly named town of Kemah.

-From the 1920s to the 1950s Kemah became a significant tourist destination resulting from investment by the Maceo crime syndicate which ran Galveston during this time.
+From the 1920s to the 1950s Kemah became a significant tourist destination resulting from investment by the Maceo crime family which ran Galveston during this time.
 The syndicate created a lavish casino district along the boardwalk featuring venues such as the Chili Bowl and the Kemah Den.
 During the 1950s the state Attorney General and the Texas Rangers finally shut down the Galveston vice empire.
 Kemah's casinos were closed and its tourism base declined drastically.

 During the 1950s a major commercial shrimp fishing fleet was established in the town as the Clear Creek Channel was opened.
 Though Hurricane Carla severely damaged the city in 1961, the city rebuilt and the fishing business revived.
 During the 1970s, in part as a result of the establishment of the Johnson Space Center on Clear Lake, tourism began to re-emerge as pleasure boats began to fill the lake.